alaurenson/Shantou-2018/UNIX/bash/readme.md

 #### Now that we've downloaded the files, let's get started.
 We're going to work through the first several exercises together.
 My goal is to have us finish Part 1 today in class.

-> 1. Navigate (as you normally would) to the folder we just downloaded - go into "Unix_and_Perl_course", and open the pdf file "unix_and_perl_primer_v3.1.2.pdf"
+1. Navigate (as you normally would) to the folder we just downloaded - go into "Unix_and_Perl_course", and open the pdf file "unix_and_perl_primer_v3.1.2.pdf"

-> 2. Go to p.13, and follow exercises U1, U2, U3, and U4
+2. Go to p.13, and follow exercises U1, U2, U3, and U4

-> 3. Because we downloaded the folder directly, our data isn't where exercise U5 says it is.
+> Because we downloaded the folder directly, our data isn't where exercise U5 says it is.
 The PDF will continually refer to /Volumes/USB/Unix_and_Perl_course - **our file is located at /Desktop/bash_practice/Unix_and_Perl_course**.

-Going forward, you can follow the exercises without a problem, just remember where our file is!
+Going forward, you can follow the exercises without a problem if you remember where our file is!
 This is good practice for developing your directory awareness.

-Instead of U5, open a new terminal window and type the following:
+3. Instead of U5, open a new terminal window and type the following:
 ```
 # Change to the desired directory
 cd Desktop/bash_practice/Unix_and_Perl_course